matlab-deep-learning/llms-with-matlab/examples/CreateSimpleChatBot.md

 # Create Simple ChatBot

-To run the code shown on this page, open the MLX file in MATLAB: [mlx-scripts/CreateSimpleChatBot.mlx](mlx-scripts/CreateSimpleChatBot.mlx)
+To run the code shown on this page, open the MLX file in MATLAB®: [mlx-scripts/CreateSimpleChatBot.mlx](mlx-scripts/CreateSimpleChatBot.mlx)

 This example shows how to create a simple chatbot using the `openAIChat` and `messageHistory` functions.